jongjinna/jongjinna.github.io/_posts/2017-03-02-university.md

 ---
 layout: post
-title: Birthday
+title: University
-subtitle: It`s my birthdaty
+subtitle: Sungkyunkwan Univ
 categories: myInfo
-tags: [birth]
+tags: [School]
 ---

-내 생일이야
+대학은 성균관
+경영학 전공

 You can write regular [markdown](https://markdowntutorial.com/) here and Jekyll will automatically convert it to a nice webpage.
 I strongly encourage you to [take 5 minutes to learn how to write in markdown](http://markdowntutorial.com/) - it'll teach you how to transform regular text into bold/italics/headings/tables/etc.